MelMepham/form-validation-problem/README.md

 ### Personal considerations while I was writing this.
 #### Technology used:
 Angular and Reactive Forms
-* My most confortable framework.
+* My most comfortable framework.
 * Really easy to create an application using `Angular CLI`.
 * I took this as a learning opportunity for myself.
 * Reactive Forms was both a good choice and a bad choice